RadicalRohit/RadicalRohit/README.md

 #### **Client's Projects**
-1. **[Kanso Design Works](https://kansodesignworks.co/):** Kanso Design Works is a web design project that I worked on for a client.
+1. **[Kanso Design Works](https://kansodesignworks.co/)** is a web design project that I worked on for a client.
 The goal of the project was to present UIUX Design case studies of Anay Patil, a UX Designer.
 The website was built using HTML, CSS, and JavaScript.

-2. **[Hiranya Resorts](https://www.hiranyaresorts.com/):** Hiranya Resorts is a web design project that I worked on for a client.
+2. **[Hiranya Resorts](https://www.hiranyaresorts.com/)** is a web design project that I worked on for a client.
 The goal of the project was to present the resort and its facilities attractively and engagingly.
 The website was built using WIX.

 3. **[Madhav Irrigation](https://radicalrohit.github.io/Madhav-Irrigation)** is a UIUX, data segregation and web development project.